-Lloyd served 8.5 years as executive editor of the Montgomery (Ala.)
+Wanda served almost nine years as executive editor of the Montgomery (Ala.)
 Advertiser, a Gannett newspaper.
-As executive editor she was responsible for all of the news content for the daily newspaper and several weekly newspapers, including the Maxwell-Gunter Dispatch, montgomeryadvertiser.com, the editorial page and the newsroom’s staff and resources.
+In this role, she was responsible for all of the news content for the daily newspaper and several weekly newspapers, including the Maxwell-Gunter Dispatch, montgomeryadvertiser.com, the editorial page and the newsroom’s staff and resources.

-Lloyd is co-author/editor of “The Edge of Change: Women in the 21st Century Press,” published in October 2009 by University of Illinois Press.
+Wanda is co-author/co-editor of “The Edge of Change: Women in the 21st Century Press,” published October 2009 by University of Illinois Press.

-In previous Gannett experience, Lloyd was managing editor at The Greenville (S.C.)
+In previous Gannett experience, she was managing editor at The Greenville (S.C.)
 News.
 Before that, she was senior editor/days & administration at USA TODAY, where she served earlier as deputy managing editor/cover stories and managing editor/administration.
 She has also worked as an editor at The Washington Post, the Providence Evening Bulletin, the Miami Herald and the Atlanta Journal.
-Lloyd has been a four-time juror for the Pulitzer Prize.
-In 2007 she was inducted into the National Association of Black Journalists’ Region III Hall of Fame.
+Wanda has been a four-time juror for the Pulitzer Prize.
+In 2019 she was inducted into the National Association of Black Journalists’ Region Hall of Fame.

 She is a member of the Executive Council of AARP Georgia, and she launched a volunteer network for AARP in Savannah.
 She volunteers with several other organizations, including the MLK Observance Day Association, Inc.